rescript-lang/rescript-compiler/docs/Extensions.md

 ```

 Which is equivalent to type definitions as below:
-(Note that user can not write such type definitions, but its semantics-equivalent )
+(Note that user can not write such type definitions, but it's semantically equivalent.)

 ```ocaml
 class type _y =